 Estimate your total tax for the current year based on expected income and expenses.
 Pay at least 90% of this amount in four installments.

-Risk: If you underestimate and pay less than 90% of actual tax, you'll owe a penalty.
+Risk: If you underestimate and pay less than 90% of actual tax, you'll owe a penalty on the shortfall.

 If your income varies significantly by quarter, you can use Form 2210, Schedule AI to calculate payments based on actual income earned in each period.
 This prevents overpaying early in the year when income is lower.